Accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider

 As current and new IB students, do you ever think about what you future may look like?
 We all hear about people living their dream, do you ever wonder how they did it?
 During our exciting new OSC Discovery Week held in Oxford, you will explore your aspirations and potential with support from inspiring speakers, subject experts and interactive hands-on workshops.
 You will have the freedom and space to experiment with new ideas, develop new skills and think about what the future may look like for you.

-The IB Diploma is not just about learning the facts of your subjects, it also teaches you how to acquire that knowledge and how to use it.
-All IB teaching is focused on helping students to develop their own personal strategies, skills and attitudes allowing them to excel in their Diploma studies.
+The IB Diploma programme is not just about learning the facts of your subjects, it also teaches you how to learn and how to use your learning.
+In all your IB subjects you will have to develop your own strategies, skills and approaches to your work.
 Acquiring and using these skills is an important part of your IB learning.
-The 5 skill sets are;

 Discovery Week will provide you with lots of opportunities to identify, develop and practise these skills, which you will find invaluable in your IB Diploma Studies.
 Check out our session descriptions below for some of the skills that you will explore in them.

 Launching Discovery Week is Floyd Woodrow, MBE, who at 22 was one of the youngest soldiers ever to have been selected for the elite SAS regiment, and who has since gained an exceptional track record in performance training in sports, business, government, emergency services and schools.